petarov/apple-mdm-clients/README.md

 ## App and Book Management Client

-    Status: Planing
+    Status: Planing ...

 # Logging

-The libraries utilize SLF4J, so you can plug the lib to your own logger in order to output debug and trace log messages.
-For example:
+The libraries utilize SLF4J, so you can plug debug and trace logs into your own logger.
+Here is a simple `log4j2.xml` example:

 ```xml
 <logger name="com.github.petarov.mdm" level="debug" additivity="false">